• Skip to primary navigation

 German Pancakes on a plate topped with powdered sugar and a fresh strawberry.

-A photo showing the ingredients needed for how to make German Pancakes on a cutting board, including eggs, butter, milk, flour and salt.
+A photo showing the ingredients needed for how to make this easy German Pancake recipe on a cutting board, including eggs, butter, milk, flour and salt.

 • Butter - the butter is added to your pan and placed into the oven as it preheats.
 It keeps the pancake from sticking and also adds flavor.